Dr. Carol Rees

 Phone: (250) 828-5004

 InterestsMy primary interest is in teaching and research in the fields of science and technology education.
-Recently I have also become interested in teaching and learning at intercultural intersections.

 Research InterestsI have a background as a scientist and as an elementary teacher.
 My research area is science inquiry education.
 I study the science inquiry experiences that students are involved in both in schools and informal settings.
 I investigate the ways that these experiences are student-led, authentic and open-ended and how best to help teachers prepare to provide such experiences for their students.
 For more information, see our faculty research page http://www.tru.ca/edsw/research.html